-Step 1: Add the dry gluten free cake ingredients to a bowl.
+Step 1: Add the dry gluten free cake ingredients to a large mixing bowl.
 Use a whisk to blend them thoroughly.

-Step 2: Add the wet ingredients to a bowl and whisk to blend.
+Step 2: Add the wet ingredients to a bowl and wire whisk to blend.

 Step 3: Pour the wet ingredients into the dry ingredients and mix gently.

-Step 4: Put the cake batter into the greased cake pans.
-Smooth the batter out so it is even in the pans.
+Step 4: Pour batter into the greased round cake pans.
+You can also prepare your pans by lining the bottom with parchment paper.
+This will ensure your cake comes out of the pan easily.
+Use a rubber spatula to smooth the batter out so it is even in the pans.

-Step 5: Bake the cake layers at 350 F degrees for 20 minutes.
-If you are using a larger cake pan, you will need to adjust your bake time!
+Step 5: Bake the cake layers at 350º F for 20 minutes.
+If you are using a larger round cake pan, you will need to adjust your bake time!
 (The layer pans I used are pretty thin so the cakes bake quickly.)